If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 The Leidos CA VDP is administered by Sedgwick CMS and meets or exceeds the requirements of the state of California.

 Participants pay for coverage through contributions that are no higher than the contribution rate for the California State Disability Insurance Plan.
 These rates are established each year by the California Employment Development Department.

 - For the 2020 plan year, the contribution rate is set at 1.0% of taxable wages.
 The maximum salary subject to this contribution for 2020 is $122,909 and the maximum annual contribution is $1,229.09.
 For more information, refer to the 2020 CA VDP Employee Notice.

 If a participant is enrolled in Leidos CA VDP and is unable to work due to a qualified disability, the plan pays benefits equal to between 60% and 70% of a participant's regular base wages (actual percentage is determined by the state's average quarterly wage).
-The weekly maximum benefit is $1,300 for 2020.
+The weekly maximum benefit is $1,300 for 2020 and $1,357 for 2021.
 The weekly benefit maximum is set each year by the State of California.
 This is a calendar-day plan, so each day's benefit during a qualified disability is one-seventh of a participant's weekly benefit.

 The Leidos CA VDP will pay benefits after a mandatory seven-calendar-day waiting period, but for no more than 52 weeks (or 52 times the weekly amount).
 If a participant does not cease work entirely, but there is a medical necessity to reduce his or her hours by 25 percent or more because of a disabling condition, the waiting period may be satisfied with seven consecutive days of partial disability.